IBM/lmctl/docs/getting-started.md

 If the output of this command ends with `CP4NA orchestration tests passed! ✅` then you're ready to go.

 Eventually your access token will expire, resulting in authentication errors when using lmctl.
-When this occurs, run `login` again to reauthenticate OR check out the [Automation Reauthentication](#automatic-reauthentication) section below to save your credentials in the lmctl config file so lmctl may automatically re-authenticate you when the token expires.
+When this occurs, run `login` again to reauthenticate OR check out the [Automation Reauthentication](#automatic-reauthentication) section below to save your credentials in your config file so lmctl may automatically re-authenticate when the token expires.

-## Legacy Oauth Authentication
+## Oauth Authentication

-> Note: This mode is for any CP4NA version prior to 2.2.
+> For any environment where Zen authentication is not used

 First, try logging in with the same username and password you use to access the CP4NA orchestration user interface (UI).
 You will need to provide the UI address (Nimrod Route) for your environment.
 On most OCP installations, this can be retrieved with: